fossasia/directory.api.fossasia.net/README.md

 Guidelines
 =========
-1- Please fork the fossasia-communities this the URL: https://github.com/fossasia/fossasia-communities
+1- Please fork the fossasia-communities from this the URL: https://github.com/fossasia/fossasia-communities

-2- Add your .JSON file on your fork in a country folder, depending on where the community you added exists, then create Pull Requesst
+2- In your fork, add your .JSON file in a country folder, depending on where the community you added exists, then create Pull Request

 3- Finally, add the raw link to directory.json but remember to replace your username with fossasia.